-For the past half a century, the German capital has annually hosted ITB Berlin -- now the world's biggest travel trade show.
+For the past half a century, the capital of Germany has annually hosted ITB Berlin.
+It's now the world's biggest travel trade show.

 Importantly, it's also a chance to strike the deals and make the contacts needed to make sure the world keeps packing its bags and spending the billions that make travel one of the biggest contributors to the global economy.